aergoio/aergolite/README.md

 ### Last nonce

+Each generated transaction on a specific node has an unique incremental nonce.

-It is possible to retrieve the node's last nonce with the command:
+It is possible to retrieve the current node's last nonce with the command:

 ```
 PRAGMA last_nonce